 The broiled chicken breast provides calories from lean protein.

-If your goal is a lean, muscular or toned body with less stored body fat, doesn’t it make sense to consume fewer calories from simple carbohydrates (donuts) and more calories from healthy carbs (kale), lean protein (chicken), and healthy fatty acids (olive oil)?
+Suppose your goal is a lean, muscular or toned body with less stored body fat.
+Doesn’t it make sense to consume fewer calories from simple carbohydrates (donuts) and more calories from healthy carbs (kale), lean protein (chicken), and healthy fatty acids (olive oil)?

 You may have also been told that the only way to lose weight is to create a calorie deficit.
 Both options are effective, but there is a third option that will help boost your weight loss.
 Replace “bad” calories from sugars and saturated fats with “good” calories from complex carbohydrates, Omega-3 fatty acids, and lean proteins.